varunscyther/drools-library/README.md

 * Logistics
 * Compliance

+You need stateful sessions if you use inference - this is one rule setting information and other rules consume.
+Usage of modify keyword -
+* Use it to make Drools aware of the changes.
+* Other rules are automatically re-run if needed.
+* It takes an object as parameter.
+* In the body of modify you can call several methods of the objects.

+Call dispose() method in the end of Drools session to avoid memory leaks.

 ### Inference
 As per the dictionary, inference means, "An assumption or conclusion that is rationally and logically made, based on the given facts or circumstances."
 An inference is based off of facts, so the reasoning for the conclusion is often logical.